 Buy on Amazon.it

 If you want to play and work equally without spending a lot of money on your computer, these two combos are great.
 Ryzen offers 6 core with 12 total threads and the ability to be overclocked to achieve the performance of its big brother.
+Be careful because B450 motherboards support 3000 series ryzen only after a specific BIOS update, so make sure that they have already loaded it or have an old ryzen processor to resell / reimburse to upgrade.
 The intel only offers 6 core / 6 total threads and 0 overclock, so in highly parallel jobs it loses some of its way, but in games it has generally better performances.

 Buy on Amazon.it